allmyles/allmyles-docs/flights.rst

 ---------

 If payment is required---that is, if the flight is an LCC one---this is where Allmyles gets the payment data.
-(In a later version this call will also allow for immediate payments for traditional flights.)

 The only supported payment provider at the moment is PayU.
 When we receive a transaction ID that points to a successful payment by the passenger, we